 DigitalOcean's Managed Databases are a fully managed, high performance database cluster service.
 Using managed databases is a powerful alternative to installing, configuring, maintaining, and securing databases by hand.

 Clusters include daily backups with point-in-time recovery (PITR), standby nodes for high availability, and end-to-end SSL encryption.
 Managed databases are multi-region and scalable, and their automated failover means even single-node plans add resiliency to your infrastructure.
+When you create a new managed database cluster, private networking is enabled by default.

 We currently offer three database engines: PostgreSQL, Redis, and MySQL.